pandoc-ext/pagebreak/README.md

 ### Quarto / R Markdown

-The use of this filter with either Quarto or R Markdown is discouraged, as both systems ship with their own fork of this extension.
+The use of this filter with either Quarto or R Markdown is *discouraged*, as both systems ship with their own fork of this extension.
 Use those instead.

 Note also that Quarto allows to use the [`{{ pagebreak }}`